How to improve A/B testing with UX insights

 Real World Example

-A high-end women’s clothes retailer had been using Optimizely for more than 12 months.
+A high-end women’s clothes retailer had been using an A/B testing solution for more than 12 months.
 Their first few A/B Tests, designed to address the hunches of the ecommerce team, resulted in decent uplifts (peaking at 5%).
 The success of the initial tests lead them to continue to rely on their own hunches to prioritize future A/B Tests.
 Over the following months the results were less impressive, even though the volume of testing increased.

 Then, following two rounds of cross-device UX testing on their key journeys, they re-prioritized their test plan to address the points of actual customer struggle that the testing revealed such as: